Elsie19/Venom/README.md

 * `<leader>m` will start and open a web browser so you can live edit html/css/js files
 * `<ctrl>p` will open a fuzzy/file/buffer/tag finder
 * `<leader>c<leader>` will comment out lines in visual mode
+* Press <kbd>F8</kbd> to run python code
+*
+## Other information
+* If you wish to use Venom and Godot, simply open godot in the background, open your project, then start editing in a separate window in Venom, and autocompletions and all that good stuff should start working